THIS IS INTENDED FOR PARENTS of HIGHLANDER WRESTLERS (Beginner/Intermediate)

 8) Volunteers – We always need volunteers – so email me.
 We are required to run one scoring table at each tournament.
 It’s easy.
 3 people at a one table are optimal.
 Remember, all of the coaches are volunteers and are very generous with their time and resources.
 Please volunteer.
 Scoring wrestling is explained HERE, and we will go over it at practice.
 The referee will tell you how many points to score (and to whom), so all you do is flip numbers and keep time (sort of)…

-10) Pictures – We have team and individual pictures scheduled in January.
-We cost is super low.
-We do not mark up the costs at all…
+10) Pictures – We typically have team and individual pictures scheduled near the end of the winter season.
+We do not mark up the costs at all.

-11) Sponsors – I hate selling pizzas / cookies / washing cars / etc. And, you should too.
-That’s why sponsors are so important.
-You or someone you know can sponsor our team for as little as $150… You can find out more on our website or ask me.
-Want to do something special for the Highlanders and get you business recognized…we can do that!
+11) Sponsors – Sponsors are so important.
+You or someone you know can sponsor our team for as little as $175… You can find out more on our website or ask me.
+Want to do something special for the Highlanders or VWA and get you business recognized…we can do that!

 12) General Helping Out – We are fortunate to have a great group of parents and kids that understand that the Highlanders are a 100% volunteer organization.
 So, don’t complain… help out.
 See something spelled wrong on the website…I’ll give you a login so you can change it.
 If you have an idea how to make the program better — do it.
 Organize other parents to help, or help coach, or help administratively.
 I appreciate the ideas, but implementation is key.
 I always have a full plate, so I can find something for you to do.

-13) Bathrooms – A parent has to accompany a wrestler to the rest room.
+13) Bathrooms – Parents should accompany younger wrestlers to the rest room.
 It is necessary to check the bathroom after it has been used and clean up if necessary.
-We will instruct the kids, but this is always an issue with the owners of the facility.
-And make sure they wipe their feet before getting back on the mat.
+Please make sure they wipe their feet before getting back on the mat.